nobodyman123/puzzle-solver/README.md

    - generating an easily shareable code that uniquely identifies the puzzle type and board state
    - loading such a code into the program
    - settings (?)

+## How to use
+* run indiviual puzzle scripts if you want to use the sucky input
+* run gui.py to open the gui
 * loading "Test" will give you a preview of the user experience for the gui
+* loading "Jigoku" will do something but you cant actually solve yet